Skip to Main Content

 Finding Good Sources

-Did you know that the most credible sources often cost money to view?
+Did you know that the most credible sources usually cost money to view?

 This can cause problems when you research because less credible sources on the Web are easier to access and often come up first in results.
 Our Library pays publishers to let you read the most credible sources for FREE with our Library Databases, so it's worthwhile to use them.